sal55/langs/compilec.md

 long long unsigned
 etc.
 ```
 Any combinations are valid, including those that don't have 'int'.
-(Here's where I long for my own language where specifying a simple built-in type isn't such a palaver.)

 ### How many consts do you need?
 ````